sytabaresa/kingly/README.md

 generators associated to each transition defined in the machine.
 The test generation strategy is specified in `genSettings.strategy` (two common strategies are already defined in `graph-adt` library and can be reused).
-Additionally the `genSettings` parameter can contain any relevant parameter to be passed to the machine when it is created.
+Additionally the `genSettings` parameter can contain any relevant parameters to be passed to the state machine when it is created.

 Input generators (`Generators`) are coupled to a given state machine for which they generate an input sequence.
 The structure of `Generators` hence replicates the structure of the transitions of the state machine under test.
 Typically we recommend copy pasting transitions from `FSM_Def`,
- and add a `gen` property for each transition definition.
-That `gen` property is a function, which will either generate an input which progresses the state machine to the transition's target state, or declare itself incapable of doing so.
-That function will receive the extended state for the state machine, and must generate event data for the event defined in the embedding transition, or signal impossibility of such generation.
-If the input generate does generate event data, then we have a candidate input for inclusion in the test input sequence.
+ and add a `gen` property for each transition definition (you can keep or remove any of the other properties - they are ignored).
+That `gen` property is a function, which must generate event data for the event defined in the coupled transition, or signal impossibility of such generation.
+If the generator does generate event data, then we have a candidate input for inclusion in the test input sequence.

+The generators receive as input the extended state for the state machine, and the current value of the input generation state.
+The input generation state is empty when the input generation starts, and only generators have the possibility to update it.
+The generator thus computes and returns three things :
+- whether it can generate an input which makes the machine take the coupled transition
+- the input that makes the machine take the coupled transition if any
+- the updated input generation state

+The input generation state is for instance used in the [movie search app](https://github.com/brucou/movie-search-app/blob/with-state-library/tests/test-generation.specs.js) demo to ensure that different movie searches are generated every time the user returns to the querying control state.

-The generation strategy is determined by two predicates :  `isGoalReached`, `isTraversableEdge` with the same signature. `isGoalReached` answers the question of whether an input sequence is finalized, and should be wrapped as a test case; or if alternatively the search should continue, possibly increasing the input sequence or possibly failing to generate an input sequence.
+The generation strategy is determined by two predicates,  `isGoalReached` and `isTraversableEdge`, with the same signature :
+- `isGoalReached` answers the question of whether an input sequence is as good as finalized, and should be wrapped as a test case; or if alternatively the search should continue, possibly increasing the input sequence or possibly failing to generate an input sequence.
-Commonly, this function will test if a target control state is reached, as we often seek to generate input sequences driving the machine to a given state. `isTraversableEdge` answers the question of whether a transition (edge of the graph corresponding to the machine) should be taken, adding the generated input to the current input sequence. `isTraversableEdge` is commonly used to fulfill a coverage criteria, for instance *All-transition* (No test case can lead to a transition to be taken twice).
+Commonly, this function will test if a target control state is reached, as we often seek to generate input sequences driving the machine to a given state.
+- `isTraversableEdge` answers the question of whether a transition (edge of the graph corresponding to the machine) should be taken, adding the generated input to the current input sequence. `isTraversableEdge` is commonly used to fulfill a coverage criteria, for instance *All-transition* (No test case can lead to a transition to be taken twice).
 As a matter of fact, the input generation is an exhaustive enumeration of edge paths in the state machine graph, which `isTraversableEdge` filters down through its criteria.

+There are two premade strategies which you can use, instead of configuring the generation strategy by yourself :
+- `ALL_n_TRANSITIONS({ targetVertex: ..., maxNumberOfTraversals: ... })`
+  - this strategy constructs the input sequences for which the machine ends in the target control state `targetVertex`, and no transition taken as a result of applying the input sequence to the machine is taken more than the `maxNumberOfTraversals`
+- `ALL_TRANSITIONS({ targetVertex: ... })`
+  - this strategy is a particular case of the former strategy with `maxNumberOfTraversals` set to 1
+  - this strategy visits all the configured transitions of the state machine

 Any generated test case fulfills the goal specified by `isGoalReached`, and fulfills the conditions imposed by `isTraversableEdge`.
-The test case gathers information about the input sequence for the test case, the output and control state sequence (the latter for reporting purposes) corresponding to running that input sequence through the state machine.
+The test case gathers the generated input sequence, together with the outputs and control state sequences corresponding to running the generated input sequence through the state machine.

+**Important caveats** :
+- The machine configuration generally specifies only those events which must be reacted to.
+However it is implicitly part of the machine's specification that the events which are not configured for the current control state to cause the machine to output `NO_OUTPUT`.
+A **complete** specification of the machine would involve for every control state, an explicit transition defining its behaviour for every event handled by the machine.
+For obvious reasons of economy, we hardly ever write explicitly complete state machines
+- For that reason, keep in mind that `generateTestSequences` generates what we would call valid or interesting test sequences.
+Invalid or impossible input sequences are not generated by design.
+It is thus not possible to use directly the test generator output to test against the behaviour of the machine when facing an incorrect input sequence

 ### Semantics
 - the state machine is turned into a graph
   - the machine is flattened : all outgoing transitions from a compound state are replaced by